driftwoodgatherer/driftwoodgatherer.github.io/products/bits.md

 The driftwood pieces are mixed but fairly light in colour and weigh about 75g.

-## Country and location specific available
+### Country and location specific
+If you wish you can choose
-Can choose Ireland, Scotland, England and Wales.
+- Ireland, Scotland, England and Wales.
-Can choose location within Ireland and Scotland
+- location within Ireland and Scotland